 Below is a listing of programs for elementary school students and parents.
-Programs are conducted by a variety of Carnegie Mellon Faculty and Staff.
+Programs are conducted by a variety of Carnegie Mellon Faculty, Staff and student organizations.
 Click on each program link for contact and general information.

 Carnegie Mellon Children's School

-Traditionally, our program is designed to offer options for morning or afternoon preschool and full-day kindergarten for children in community as well as CMU families (constituting approximately 85% and 15% of our population respectively).
-Consistent with the 1990 CMU Work and Family Report, we offer a high quality program equitably to diverse families.
-To this end, we offer tuition waivers to low-income families.
+Traditionally, the Children's School's program is designed to offer options for morning or afternoon preschool and full-day kindergarten for children in community as well as CMU families (constituting approximately 85% and 15% of our population respectively).
+Consistent with the 1990 CMU Work and Family Report, they offer offer a high quality program equitably to diverse families.
+To this end, the Children's School offers tuition waivers to low-income families.

 Circulo Juvenil de Cultura, Spanish Heritage Outreach Program

 El Círculo Juvenil de Cultura supports the maintenance and development of Spanish as a heritage language and cultural literacy for children of Latino families in the Pittsburgh community.
 The program provides a space where families and children can develop social networks with other Latino families in the community.
 El Círculo promotes heritage language and culture development by creating an environment in which bilingual children can explore and maintain their identities and cultures.
 The program aims to strengthen students' awareness of the relationship between the arts and society through music, poetry, stories, songs, theater, art, and dances.
 Through interaction with Spanish-speaking professional teacher-facilitators and college students, children are encouraged to develop and be proud of their heritage language and cultures and appreciate the social and cultural value of being bilingual-bicultural citizens of their new country, the United States.Email: firstname.lastname@example.org